gabriel-alves-p/l-atelier-eden/README.md

 ## Deployment

-1. Go to repository created on GitHub.
+1. Go to the repository created on GitHub.
 2. Click on 'Settings'.
 3. Scroll down and click on 'Pages' on the left hand side menu.
 4. Select the 'Branch' 'master' and click on 'Save'.